-- a) The Company entered into the following transactions with related parties: - i) During the three and six months ended June 30, 2022 the Company paid management consulting fees of \$500 and \$8,080, respectively, (three and six months ended June 30, 2021 - \$3,000 and \$6,500, respectively), to Charles Elbourne, director and Chief Executive Officer of the Company. - ii) During the three and six months ended June 30, 2022 the Company paid management consulting fees of \$8,000 and \$16,500, respectively, (three and six months ended June 30, 2021 and \$3,200, respectively), to Interbanc Capital Corp., a related Company with a common officer and director, Charles Elbourne. - iii) During the three and six months ended June 30, 2022 the Company paid management consulting fees of \$4,500 and \$9,000, respectively, (three and six months ended June 30, 2021 \$4,500 and \$9,000, respectively), to Carl McGill, director and Secretary-Treasurer, Senior Vice President of Corporate Development, of the Company. - iv) During the three and six months ended June 30, 2022 the Company paid \$16,100 and \$20,600, respectively, (three and six months ended June 30, 2021 \$4,500 and \$9,000, respectively) to Marrelli Support Services Inc. ("Marrelli Support") for the services of Victor Hugo to act as Chief Financial Officer of the Company. - v) During the three and six months ended June 30, 2022 the Company paid premises rent of \$2,850 and \$5,700, respectively, (three and six months ended June 30, 2021 \$2,850 and \$5,700, respectively) to Marrelli Support. - vi) During the three and six months ended June 30, 2022, the Company expensed \$41,775 (three and six months ended June 30, 2021) in share-based compensation related to directors and officers. - b) The Company defines its key management as the Board of Directors, Chief Executive Officer and Senior Vice President of Corporate Development.
-During the three and six months ended June 30, 2022 and June 30, 2021, key management compensation consisted solely of management consulting fees paid to the CEO, Secretary-Treasurer, Senior Vice President of Corporate Development and CFO as above.
+- (a) The Company has entered into a series of financial transactions with related parties (continued) - v) During the three and nine months ended September 30, 2022 the Company paid \$5,000 and \$25,600, respectively, (three and nine months ended September 30, 2021 \$4,905 and \$13,905, respectively) to Marrelli Support Services Inc. ("Marrelli Support") for the services of Victor Hugo to act as Chief Financial Officer of the Company. - vi) During the three and nine months ended September 30, 2022 the Company paid premises rent of \$2,850 and \$8,550, respectively, (three and nine months ended September 30, 2021 \$2,850 and \$8,550, respectively) to Marrelli Support. - vii) During the three and nine months ended September 30, 2022 the Company expensed \$nil and \$41,775, respectively ), (three and nine months ended September 30, 2021 \$nil) in share-based compensation related to Directors and Officers. - b) The Company defines its key management as the Board of Directors, Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and former Senior Vice President of Corporate Development.
+During the three and nine months ended September 30, 2022 and September 30, 2021, key management compensation consisted solely of management consulting fees paid to the CEO, Secretary-Treasurer, Senior Vice President of Corporate Development and CFO as above.